PatWyr/Test/README.md

 }
 ```

-A `*-*` relation usually comes with a mapping table: see below for a documentation on
+A `*-*` relation usually comes with a mapping table: see the "Composite Primary Keys" chapter below for a documentation on
 how to represent such a mapping table as an entity with a composite primary key.

 Tip: in order to delete rows from the mapping table when e.g. an user is deleted,